nasimgit/CyberJuice/README.md

-﻿# Cyberjuice - Multi-Company ABP Application
+﻿# Cyberjuice - Multi-Company Application

 ## About this solution

-This is a layered startup solution based on [Domain Driven Design (DDD)](https://abp.io/docs/latest/framework/architecture/domain-driven-design) practises with **Multi-Company Architecture**.
-All the fundamental ABP modules are already installed.
-Check the [Application Startup Template](https://abp.io/docs/latest/solution-templates/layered-web-application) documentation for more info.
+As part of the Cyberjuice dev team, I implemented a scalable solution using Domain-Driven Design (DDD) principles to support multi-company access.
+This allows one email account to manage multiple companies with isolated data and roles—without affecting existing users.

 ## Multi-Company Architecture